laconiajs/website/docs/api/intro.md

 sidebar_label: "API Reference: Intro"
 ---

 This section documents the API for all Laconia packages.
-Find what you're looking for on the sidebar.
+Find what the package looking for on the sidebar.